STEM PATHWAYS & LITERACY IN ARIZONA:

 by Jane Jackson (email@example.com), Co-Director, Modeling Instruction Program,

 THE NEED: Arizona has a fast-worsening shortage of qualified high school physics teachers, and a dearth of physics courses.
-In Greater Phoenix, 9 of the 100 large public high schools did not have a physics teacher in 2015-16.
-Only 20% of high school students in Greater Phoenix take physics.
+In Greater Phoenix, 12 of the 100 large public high schools did not have a physics teacher in 2017-18.
+Only 20% of local high school students take physics.
 Nationwide, 40% do.
-Federal funding for teacher professional development (PD) has dwindled.
-Whereas ASU prepared many out-of-field teachers to teach physics until 2010 using Federal funding, now we must rely on private funding and are hampered by having only 1/5 the budget.
-(See http://modeling.asu.edu/AZ/PHX-HsphysicsCrisis2016.htm )
+Federal funding for teacher professional development (PD) has ended.
+Whereas ASU prepared many out-of-field teachers to teach physics until 2010 using Federal funding, now we have 1/5 the budget.
+(See http://modeling.asu.edu/AZ/AzCrisisInPhysics.htm )

 WHY PHYSICS?
-High school physics is the chief pathway to STEM careers.
+High school physics is the chief pathway to STEM careers after graduation.

 * Physics correlates better than any other course, with STEM career interest (Sadler et al., 2014).

-• ACT research reveals that students who take high school physics are twice as likely to be ready for college science.
-Thus ACT recommends a minimum core curriculum that includes 3 years of science, including rigorous courses in biology, chemistry, and physics (ACT, 2006, 2013).
+• Students who take high school physics are twice as likely to be ready for college science, ACT research finds.
+Thus ACT recommends a minimum core curriculum that includes 3 years of science, including rigorous courses in biology, chemistry, and physics (ACT 2006, 2013, 2017).

 * College students who took physics in high school are twice as likely to earn a STEM degree as students who stopped at high school chemistry.
 (Tyson et al., 2007).

-* Modeling Instruction is active learning: experiential and lab-based, with quick feedback via student discourse/scientific argumentation.
+* Modeling Instruction is interactive engagement: experiential and lab-based, with quick feedback via student discourse.
 It strengthens the STEM pathway (TIMSS, 2000).

 Physics teacher PD outcomes in Arizona support these findings.
-The Milken Institute found that Arizona improved to 6th place nationwide in 2007 (from 22nd in 2005) in the number of university STEM graduates per 1000 civilian workers.
-Timewise, that matches with statewide PD in Modeling Instruction, which reached 1/2 of Arizona high school physics teachers in 2001, and hence college graduates by 2007.
-Modeling Instruction was the only statewide PD in high school STEM.
-Higher physics enrollments and improved learning gains were documented.
+The Milken Institute found that Arizona improved to 6th place nationwide in 2007 (from 22nd in 2005) in the number of university STEM bachelor degree graduates per 1000 civilian workers.
+Timewise, that matches with statewide PD in Modeling Instruction, which reached 1/2 of Arizona high school physics teachers by 2001, and hence college graduates by 2007.
+Modeling Instruction was the only statewide PD in high school STEM -- physics enrollments and learning gains increased greatly.

-RECOMMENDATION: PD in Modeling Instruction at ASU should be publicly funded to prepare and improve Arizona high school physics & chemistry teachers.
+RECOMMENDATION: Re-instate public funding of PD in Modeling Instruction at ASU, to prepare and improve Arizona high school physics & chemistry teachers.
 Modeling Instruction is research-validated and intensive (90 contact hours); it focuses on physics & chemistry content and how to teach the content effectively.
 It is face-to-face and mostly in summer.
 Benefits: a well-prepared STEM workforce, retention of teachers, and a science- & math-literate public.

 Insights of many Arizona physics teachers about their needs for PD and their praise for Modeling Instruction are at http://modeling.asu.edu/MNS/MNS.html (at the bottom of the page.)